This article explains how to connect a SIRIS to a VMware hypervisor.

 Updating Connection Credentials

-If you need to update the hypervisor credentials for an existing connection, delete the old connection, and then replace it using the original connection name and the new credentials.
+If you need to update the hypervisor credentials for an existing connection, delete the old connection, then replace it using the original connection name and the new credentials.
 You will not lose data.